 All homeowners are at risk of an escape of water and it is perhaps unsurprising that there has been an increase in such claims due to modern living and our reliance on plumbed in appliances such as washing machines and dishwashers that were not so prevalent even a few decades ago.

-It may be tempting when you’re doing the washing up, but cooking fat, grease and oil should never be poured down the sink as this can cause blockages.
-Instead, pour it into a container and leave it to solidify.
-Then you can throw it away in the household rubbish instead.
-Blockages in showers and baths can also cause floods and are often caused by human hair clogging up the drain, so homeowners should regularly make sure they’re clear.
-Pouring bicarbonate of soda and vinegar down the drain, then flushing with warm water, is a first step you can take before resorting to stronger solutions.
+However tempting it may be to pour cooking fat, grease and oil down the drain when you’re doing the washing up, don’t – it can cause blockages.
+Instead, pour it into a container and leave to solidify before throwing away in the household rubbish.
+Blockages in showers and baths can also cause water to back up and are often the result of human hair clogging up the drain, so make sure you clear yours out on a regular basis.
+Pouring bicarbonate of soda and vinegar down the drain, then flushing through with warm water is the first step you can take before resorting to stronger solutions.

-Before you make a claim, please make sure you have your policy and as many details of the damage as possible to hand, as these will speed up your claim.
+Before you make a claim, please make sure you have your policy number and as many details of the damage as possible to hand, as these will speed up your claim.

 You can call us on 0800 316 8089.
 Calls may be monitored and recorded.